aclissold/a-swift-summary/README.md

 and guide—it's a brief description of all the interesting, surprising, and unexpected aspects of the language that I came across while reading the book.

-This isn't a summary of the entire language; the obvious, simple, and expected aspects of it are not mentioned here.
+It isn't a recap of the entire book; the obvious, simple, and expected aspects of it are not mentioned here.

 This summary is divided up into the same sections as the language guide, and follows its order exactly.
-Each sub-section falls under one of three
+Each subsection falls under one of three categories:
-categories:

 * :grey_exclamation: Important to remember
 * :question: Required further insight
 * :bulb: Random thought/comment

 ### Table of Contents

+For those without hyperlinks, I had nothing to add.

 [A Swift Tour](#a-swift-tour)
 [The Basics](#the-basics)
 [Basic Operators](#basic-operators)